bits-of-static/wide-querty/README.md

 If you will create a linux/mac variation, let me know to link it in.

-### DIY
+### DIY / even more conformance

-In case you are not a programmer or don't want so many extra keys in the middle, make your variation to keep B and Y where expected and move some other keys into the middle.
+- keep B and Y where they were for the sake of less extra keys in the middle
+- keep the numerical row like it is: numbers without shift, operators with shift
+- use standard `;:`-key on middle row pinky position
+- the Microsoft Keyboard Layout Creator is super simple to use

 ### Background reading